 The Supreme Court in the case of KO dismissed all the appeals.
 The Court considered that:

-• Where the indefinite Leave to remain provide for a discretionary assessment of the impact or effect of the removal or deportation of a child using a test of reasonableness or undue harshness then the behaviour of the child’s parent is not relevant to the assessment of the impact on the child ;
+• Where the Immigration Rules provide for a discretionary assessment of the impact or effect of the removal or deportation of a child using a test of reasonableness or undue harshness then the behaviour of the child’s parent is not relevant to the assessment of the impact on the child ;

 • If a parent is arguing against deportation from the UK because although they are classified as a foreign criminal (having been sentenced to 12 months or more in prison) and they say that deportation would be unduly harsh on their child because of their relationship with the child then the test of whether to deport the parent is whether it would create undue harshness.
 This test is different to the test of reasonableness, however even under the ‘undue harshness’ test a child should not be held responsible for the behaviour of a parent.

 The balance of Immigration law and the welfare of the child